-Filed in: News Tag: MCE Trendspotting, Sustainability
+Filed in: News Tag: CEE Trendspotting, Sustainability

 As IEEE continues to prioritize sustainability across organizational efforts, we are continuously identifying ways to improve our collective footprint.
 One area that is being addressed across the event industry is food waste.